Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/03_bjcc.md

 <table>
   <tr>
-    <td>At a basic level, the tanks will keep both bosses stacked in the center, with some healer movement.<br><br>The DPS make up much of the movement in this phase.</td>
+    <td width="50%">At a basic level, the tanks will keep both bosses stacked in the center, with some healer movement.<br><br>The DPS make up much of the movement in this phase.</td>
 	<td><img src="../images/bjcc/bjcc_overview.jpg"></td>
   </tr>
 </table>